A Geometric Unification of Concept Learning with Concept Cones: Experiments

-\paragraph{Layer-wise evaluation of \texttt{TopK} SAEs.} We investigate how the semantic alignment between the SAE and the CBM evolves across different stages of the ResNet-50 backbone.
+\textbf{Layer-wise evaluation of \texttt{topK} SAEs.} We investigate how the semantic alignment between the SAE and the CBM evolves across different stages of the ResNet-50 backbone.
 Specifically, we extract features \textit{after the pooling operation of each residual block} (i.e., after the spatial average pooling of stages 1–4) and train a separate \texttt{TopK} SAE on each set of features.
 This setup allows us to assess at which depth the backbone’s representation best matches the CBM concept space.
 As shown in Appendix \ref{sec:experimentsLayer_wise} and ~\cref{fig:results}(c), lower stages (Layers 1–2) capture mostly low-level visual attributes such as edges, colors, and textures, while deeper stages (Layers 3–4) encode increasingly abstract and semantically structured information.
 Results reveal a clear depth-dependent trend.
 On CUB, deeper layers (particularly Layers 3 and 4) yield the strongest alignment, as indicated by higher $R^2$, coverage, and F1 values.
-Layer 4 achieves the best predictability ($R^2 \approx 0.97$) and strong concept coverage, while Layer 3 slightly surpasses it in F1 score.
+Layer 4 achieves the best results in terms of predictability, strong concept coverage, and higher F1.
 Conversely, earlier layers, despite showing higher geometric correlation, primarily represent local patterns that do not align with the CBM’s semantic dimensions.
 For ImageNet, the same tendency holds.
-Layers 3 and 4 again achieve the highest $R^2$ and coverage, confirming that post-pooling representations in the later blocks of ResNet-50 encode higher-level, concept-like features consistent with CBM semantics.
+Layer 4 again achieves the highest $R^2$ and coverage, confirming that post-pooling representations in the later blocks of ResNet-50 encode higher-level, concept-like features consistent with CBM semantics.